Deng Xiaoping

 Upon coming to power, Deng began a massive overhaul of China's infrastructure and political system.
 Due to institutional disorder and turmoil from the Mao era, he and allies launched the Boluan Fanzheng program which sought to restore order by rehabilitating those persecuted during the Cultural Revolution.
-He initiated a reform and opening up program that introduced elements of market capitalism to the Chinese economy by designating special economic zones.
-In 1980, Deng embarked on political reforms including the setting of constitutional term limits for state officials and other systematic revisions which were incorporated in the country's fourth constitution.
-He also championed a one-child policy to deal with China's perceived overpopulation crisis, helped establish China's nine-year compulsory education, and oversaw the launch of the 863 Program to promote science and technology.
-The reforms led China away from a command economy and Maoist dogma, opened it up to foreign investments and technology, and introduced its vast labor force to the global market - thereby transforming China into one of the fastest-growing economies.
-Deng helped negotiate the return of Hong Kong and Macau to China (which took place after his death) and developed the principle of "one country, two systems" for their governance.
+His reform and opening up policies introduced market incentives, established special economic zones, encouraged foreign investment, and accelerated China's integration into the global economy.
+Deng also pursued major state reforms, including constitutional term limits (enshrined in the 1982 Constitution of China), the one-child policy to address population growth, a nine-year compulsory education system, and promotion of technology through the 863 Program.
+These changes shifted China away from a command economy and Maoist orthodoxy, laying the foundation for decades of rapid economic growth.
+Furthermore, as the overseer of Beijing's foreign policy, Deng negotiated the handover of Hong Kong and handover of Macau and formulated the guiding principle of "one country, two systems".

-Deng was named the Time Person of the Year for 1978 and 1985.
+Deng received worldwide acclaim and was named Time Person of the Year in 1978 and 1985 for his policies and reforms.
 Despite contributions to China's modernization, Deng's legacy is also marked by controversy.
 He ordered the crackdown on the 1989 Tiananmen Square protests, which halted his political reforms and remains a subject of international condemnation.
-The one-child policy drew criticism.
-Nonetheless, his policies laid the foundation for China's emergence as a superpower.
-Deng was succeeded by Jiang Zemin, who continued his policies.
+Nonetheless, Deng's policies facilitated China's rise to become one of the world's great powers.
+He was succeeded by Jiang Zemin, who continued his reform agenda.